 In the sermon Coffin went on to say, “…nothing so infuriates me as the incapacity of seemingly intelligent people to get it through their heads that God doesn’t go around this world with his fingers on triggers.
 He doesn’t have his fists around knives, or his hands on steering wheels.
 God is dead set against all unnatural deaths.”

-It is a marvelous sermon.
+It is a thought-provoking sermon.
 If you have the time, I highly advise you to click the link and read it.
-It’s not too long, but so worth the time.
+It’s not too long, but it’s worth the reading.
 One of the most beautiful lines in it is this: “When the waves closed over the sinking car, God’s heart was the first of all our hearts to break.”

 “God hates unnatural death.”
 “Jesus healed them all.”